 [Fig. 1] Snippet of the ambitious IND Second System plan from 1929 showing the Concourse line extension.

-From Norwood – 205th Street station, the proposed extension crosses under Bronx Park and runs via Burke Ave and Boston Rd to Baychester Avenue.
-The Great Depression of 1929 killed both this plan and the Concourse line’s original 4-track layout; instead, the city built a 3-track line to Bedford Park with two tracks extending to Norwood and a provision for further expansion.
-After the New York, Westchester, and Boston (NYW&B) railway ceased service in 1937, the city planned a modified Concourse line extension via Burke Ave and the NYW&B right-of-way to Eastchester – Dyre Avenue.
-However, to save costs, the city connected the NYW&B to the IRT White Plains Rd line instead, forming today’s 5 train.
+From Norwood – 205th Street station, the proposed extension crossed under Bronx Park and ran via Burke Avenue and Boston Road to Baychester Avenue.
+The Great Depression of 1929 killed both this plan and the Concourse line’s original four-track layout.
+Instead, the city built a three-track line to Bedford Park with two tracks extending to Norwood and a provision for further expansion.
+After the New York, Westchester, and Boston (NYW&B) railway ceased service in 1937, the city planned a modified Concourse line extension via Burke Avenue and the NYW&B right-of-way to Eastchester – Dyre Avenue.
+However, to save costs, the city connected the NYW&B to the IRT White Plains Road line instead, forming today’s 5 train.

-In 1968, the MTA planned a short Concourse line extension to White Plains Rd, connecting with the 2 line at either Burke Ave or Gun Hill Rd station.
+In 1968, the MTA planned a short Concourse line extension to White Plains Road, connecting with the IRT White Plains Road line at either Burke Avenue or Gun Hill Road station.
 However, this plan never came to fruition either.
 The MTA has not proposed any Concourse line extensions since then.

 What would be the rationale for a Concourse line extension today?
 There are several justifications for it, including:

 - Co-op City.
 It is the largest housing cooperative on Earth, and one of the largest neighborhoods in NYC without a rapid transit link.
-(That soon won’t be the case, as MTA’s Penn Station Access project includes a station at Co-op City South.)
+(Eventually, that won’t be the case since MTA’s Penn Station Access (PSA) project includes a station at Co-op City.)

 - Crosstown congestion.
-All of The Bronx’s crosstown buses perform poorly due to chronic delays and car-caused traffic congestion; all but one of The Bronx’s crosstown routes received grades of D or F from the Bus Turnaround Coalition.
+All of The Bronx’s crosstown buses perform poorly due to chronic delays and car-caused traffic congestion; most of The Bronx’s crosstown routes received grades of D or F from the Bus Turnaround Coalition.

 To address these issues: